Residential Treatment for Anxiety Disorders

 Symptoms and Diagnosis of Anxiety Disorders

-To diagnose an anxiety disorder, a mental health professional may want to rule out physical health conditions, medications, or substance abuse as potential causes.
+To diagnose an anxiety disorder, a mental health professional may want to rule out physical health conditions, medications, or other potential causes.
 Then, a diagnosis may be made by using the DSM-5 criteria and through interviews, psychiatric questionnaires, observations, and a review of medical history.
 There are specific symptoms that must be present for each type of anxiety disorder for a diagnosis to be made.

 While some of the specific symptoms vary by type of anxiety disorder, to be diagnosed with any type a patient must have excessive worry that is difficult or impossible to control.
 The level of anxiety must be extensive to the point that it causes distress or impairment in other areas of a person’s life, such as difficulties at work or poor performance at school.
 To be diagnosed, the symptoms must also persist for a significant amount of time.